joelapatatechaude/hub/TECH-DEBT.md

 RHACS: I created a link inco for OpenShift console, the acs link is hardcoded
-RHACS: need to manually create the bundle by clicking on the console on central, then apply the bundle with: oc apply -n stackrox-secured -f THEFILE
+RHACS: need to manually create the bundle by clicking on the console on central, then apply the bundle with: oc apply -n stackrox-secured -f ~/Downloads/hub-Operator-secrets-cluster-init-bundle.yaml